 Sample, sample, sample.
 This is the best way to save yourself time and money — and to choose a wall color that you won’t regret.

-Most paint stores offer small cans of sample paint, or even large stick-on samples that you can put right up on your wall.
-Samplize stickers will give you a real-life representation of what it’ll look like once painted.
+Most paint stores offer small cans of sample paint.
+Some even offer large stick-on samples that you can put right up on your wall.
+Samplize stickers give you a real-life representation of various paint colors.

-Then put them up on every wall that you plan on painting, multiple times a day, to see how they look from all angles and in all different types of light.
+Then put them up on every wall that you plan on painting multiple times a day.
+This will help you see how they look from all angles and in all different types of light.

 Use code FIRSTFIVE for a discount on your first Samplize order!